Travers Smith LLP - True Picture

 How to get a Travers Smith training contract

-Travers Smith has up to 40 training contracts on offer and typically recruits most of its trainees through its vacation schemes.
-However, this year the firm is also running a direct training contract process.
+Travers Smith has up to 35 training contracts on offer and typically recruits most of its trainees through its vacation schemes.
+However, this year the firm is also running a direct training contract process, which was very successful last year.

 The application for both the Direct Process and the Vacation Schemes begins with a covering letter and CV-style information, and the firm generally receives around 3,000 of these each year.
 “There are no psychometric tests or any of that rubbish,” one interviewee told us.
 Historically, prospective trainees needed a minimum of AAB at A level and a 2:1 degree (or 2:1 grades to date) to get a look in, but the firm told us that, while grades remain important, they use contextualised recruitment software and take into account mitigating circumstances, so this is no longer a hard requirement.